zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 In manufacturing plant B, we want to test the claim that the proportion of defective items coming out of the process is greater than 0.06.
 In a sample of size 200, we find 14 defective items.<br>

 YES, n*(value of p in the null hypothesis) = 200×0.06 = 12 which is greater than or equal to 10.
 Also: n(1−p) = 200×0.94 = 188 is greater than or equal to 10.<br>

+### Problem 6
+**If you were to carry out the procedure here, are the conditions for using a theoretical dist’n strictly met, according to our Statistical Formula document?<br>**
+In manufacturing plant C, we want to test the claim that the proportion of defective items coming out of the process is greater than 0.04.
+In a sample of size 200, we find 12 defective items.<br>

+NO, Using the value of p in Ho, np = 200*0.04 = 8 which is not greater than or equal to 10.<br>